Can I Backup USB to OneDrive?

 Tip 1.
 Merge Your OneDrive Accounts

-2. Navigate to the Clouds tab, click Add Clouds at the bottom of My Clouds, select OneDrive and click OK to add this drive.
+2. Navigate to the My Storage tab, click Add Cloud, and select OneDrive and click OK to add this drive.
+Then edit the settings for your OneDrive.
 You can add OneDrive accounts as many as you have.

-If you only need to keep your data in the cloud temporarily, using another cloud backup with a free trial is also a good choice.
-The CBackupper also has a PC client that specializes in Windows PC cloud backup.
-What’s more, it offers a 15-day free trial with 1000 GB of huge backup space, you can try it to solve the OneDrive backup space insufficient problem.
+If you only need to keep your data in the cloud temporarily, using another cloud backup is also a good choice.
+The CBackup helps you to perform Windows PC cloud backup easily.
+What’s more, it offers a 1000 GB of huge backup space (CBackup Cloud), you can try it to solve the OneDrive backup space insufficient problem.

-And if you think CBackupper is suitable for you, you can continue to use it at a cheap price.
-It costs $6.00/month and $60.00/year with 1000 GB.
-Let’s see how to backup USB data to CBackupper:
+And if you think CBackup is suitable for you, you can continue to use it at a cheap price.
+Let’s see how to backup USB data to CBackup Cloud:

-1. Connect your USB drive to the computer and download CBackupper.
+1. Connect your USB drive to the computer and download CBackup.

 2. Run the software.
-Then, sign up for a CBackupper account and sign in.
+Then, sign up for a CBackup account and sign in.

-3. Click on the Task tab and click on the New Task button.
+3. Click on the Backup Tasks tab and click on the New Task button.

-4. Click on Add Source to select the USB files that you want to backup to AOMEI Cloud.
+4. Click on Add Source to select the USB files that you want to backup to CBackup Cloud.
+Click Add Destination > CBackup Cloud > Next > OK.
 After selecting, click Start Backup.

 The 3 ways to backup USB to OneDrive and 2 tips to get more backup space for your USB data have been listed above.
 All the ways and tips are free, you can follow the detailed steps to achieve your aim.